Commercial

 How the work is sequenced

-• Evaluate the building and define reuse constraints up front
+• Evaluate the building and define reuse constraints and code impacts up front — with structural assessment, mechanical review, and change-of-occupancy analysis completed before scope commitment

 Service Areas